SpongePowered/SpongeDocs/source/plugin/text/representations/configurate.rst

     For information on how to use Configurate to create configuration files for your plugin, please refer to :doc:`/plugin/configuration/index`.

-For example, the text "Hello World!", formatted with the color red and and underline would have the following HOCON
+For example, the text "Hello World!", formatted with the color red and an underline would have the following HOCON
 representation:

 .. code-block:: guess